DmitriyShum/dmitriyshum/README.md

 <a style="font-color:white;" class="mtext" href="mailto:contact@dhotspot.dev"> Email me! 📧 |<a>
   <hr style="width:30px;">
 <p>Hi!
 I'm Dmitriy, a Computer Science student from MA, USA.
 My goal is to start in Information Technology out of University, and to gradually work towards becoming a System Admin.
 On my free time, I enjoy going on outdoor adventures such as fishing, kayaking, hiking and camping.
 Welcome to my profile!</p>
+    <p>tl;dr, I am enthusiastic about finding flaws in products, and fixing them.
+I also have experience in languages such as Java, Python, C, HTML and CSS, and experience with Linux, Windows, and OS X.</p>
 <br>
 <a href="https://holopin.io/@dhotspot"><img src="https://holopin.io/api/user/board?user=dhotspot" alt="dhotspot&#39;s Holopin board"></a></ul>
 </body>